 In addition to other conventional methods, the Department employs Turnitin, a text-matching or similarity software programme that aids in the detection of possible plagiarism.
-However, each assignment flagged by Turnitin will be checked to ascertain whether the highlighted text is in fact plagiarised, or whether it has been properly referenced.
+However, each assignment flagged by Turnitin or deemed to have been generated by computer system Artificial Intelligence (AI) tools (such as ChatGPT), will be checked to ascertain whether the highlighted text is in fact plagiarised, or whether it has been properly referenced.

-We also require that students sign a Plagiarism Declaration when submitting an essay: this declaration asserts that you know what plagiarism is, have referenced all secondary material, and that all the other ideas in your essay are original.
+We also require that students sign a Plagiarism Declaration when submitting an essay: this official, binding declaration asserts that you know what plagiarism is, have referenced all primary and secondary material, and that all the other ideas in your essay are original.
 The Plagiarism Declaration form is available under the section entitled "Continuous Assessment" on the course page on RUConnected.